 Credit cards aimed at businesses can sometimes get an introductory APR period as low as 0%.
-While this seems like a smart choice for short-term financing, recent interest rate hikes could make it tricky or even financially devastating if the principal isn't paid back in time.
+While this seems like a smart choice for short-term financing, recent interest rate hikes could make these offers a thing of the past.
+Even if they still exist, an unstable credit market could be financially devastating if the principal isn't paid back in time.

 There are times when using a low-rate credit card to make a business equipment purchase could make financial sense.
 Offers for 0% introductory APR allow a business to make a large purchase and split the payments over the introductory term.
 This not only helps to manage cashflow, but the business owner also avoids the cost of interest payments.
 In addition, some business credit cards offer rewards perks or cash back - making them a smart choice for business purchases.

-But on the other hand, if you don't pay the equipment back fast enough and the 0% APR period ends, you might pay substantially more than you would if you got a simple equipment loan from the start or explored other equipment financing options.
+On the other hand, if you don't pay the equipment back fast enough and the introductory rate period ends, you might pay substantially more than you would if you got a simple equipment loan from the start or explored other equipment financing options.